SmittyHalibut/coax-trap-form/README.md

 ![Screen capture of my 3.1 inch, 6.25 turn form for RG8/X. Resonates at 7.200MHz](/images/coax-trap-form-rg8x-6.25turns-3.1in.png)

+## 14.15MHz trap: 2.0 inch, 5.04 turns, RG8/X.
+I also made a 20m trap at 14.15MHz, and included the STL for it.
+The frequencies are indicated in the file names.
+Just in case I can't get the above 40m trap antenna design to tune up on higher bands, I want an option for at least getting on 20m during field day.  :-)

 # Your Antenna!
 But the OpenSCAD file is entirely parametric.